code-423n4/docs/roles/wardens/certified-wardens.md

 1. Complete the [Certified Contributor Application form](https://code4rena.com/certified-contributor-application/); and
 1. Agree to the Certified Contributor Terms and Conditions (see [application form](https://code4rena.com/certified-contributor-application/)).

-# Certified warden professional conduct guidelines
+# Certified contributor professional conduct guidelines

-Wardens may lose the privilege of participating in post-contest triage and inconsistency bounties by violating the code of professional conduct which will be outlined in the certified warden agreement.
+C may lose the privilege of participating in post-contest triage and inconsistency bounties by violating the code of professional conduct which will be outlined in the certified warden agreement.
 This code will ask wardens to:

 - take an objective, collegial, and intellectually open tone in considering and discussing all findings
 - treat wardens and sponsors with respect and an assumption of positive intent